 Based upon the information collected and documented by the joint effort of CAS Severn and the Loyola team, a solicitation for a paperless solution was published in December 2009 and sent to a select group of vendors.
 It was not known at that time if a single vendor’s solution would be able to meet the needs of the University.

-After campus presentations by the finalists, (Folderwave, Perceptive and LaserFiche) and site visits to schools where each of the two finalists had their solution in place (Sacred Heart, Boston College), the Loyola team decided to recommend the Perceptive Software solution, called ImageNow as the best fit for Loyola for several reasons:
+After campus presentations by the finalists, (Folderwave, Perceptive and LaserFiche) and site visits to schools where each of the two finalists had their solution in place (Sacred Heart, Boston College), the Loyola team decided to recommend the Lexmark (formerly Perceptive Software) solution, called Perceptive Content (formerly ImageNow) as the best fit for Loyola for several reasons:

 - Delivered integration with Ellucian Colleague